web-native/docs/play-ui/README.md

 });
 ```

-PlayUI's core functions may also be imported as individually to use in a project.
+PlayUI's core functions may also be imported individually to use in a project.

 ```js
 import {on} from '@web-native-js/play-ui/src/evt/index.js';